RemyXVX/Portfolio-Landing-Page/Readme.md

 * GitBash

 ## Description
-_{A portfolio of the works I've done thus far.
-Applying all the skills I've learn to creat a webpage to display them}_
+_A portfolio of the works I've done thus far.
+Applying all the skills I've learn to creat a webpage to display them_

 ## Setup/Installation Requirements
 * _Copy/clone repo on your device_